winsw/winsw/README.md

 WinSW is an executable binary, which can be used to wrap and manage a custom process as a Windows service.
 Once you download the installation package, you can rename *WinSW.exe* to any name, e.g. *MyService.exe*.

+**We are actively developing WinSW v3.
+Please refer to the v2 branch for previous version docs.**

 ## Why?

 See the [project manifest](MANIFEST.md).